-But the connection between feminism and gender expertise is complicated.
+- But the connection between feminism and gender expertise is complicated.
 Sociological literature suggests that experts gain authority by claiming objectivity, which requires that they distance themselves from political and financial interests (e.g. Freidson 2001).
-In contrast, feminist scholars have criticized abstract notions of objectivity and have argued for a "strong objectivity" that recognizes all knowledge as situated and derived from a point of view (e.g. Harding 2004; Haraway 1988).
-These epistemological tensions also resonate in the comments of self-identified feminists who disliked the label expert.

-One concern pertained to the connotations of final authority and closure conveyed by the term expert.
+In contrast, feminist scholars have criticised abstract notions of objectivity and have argued for a "strong objectivity" that recognises all knowledge as situated and derived from a point of view (e.g. Harding 2004; Haraway 1988).
+These epistemological tensions also resonate in the comments of self-identified feminists who disliked the label "expert." - One concern pertained to the connotations of final authority and closure conveyed by the term "expert."
 In the words of one respondent, who called herself a feminist "proudly, loudly, and openly" and who also self-identified as an expert:

-But I hate the word expert - so I would use it for job hunting purposes but I am always learning and finding new information...
+But I hate the word expert - so I would use it for job hunting purposes but I am always learning and finding new information.

-Another concern pertained to the way in which the term expert seems to privilege those distant from the grassroots.
+45 Another concern pertained to the way in which the term "expert" seems to privilege those distant from the grassroots.

 My experience comes from my deep and close work at the grassroots level rather than only from the textbook.
-I have worked in tribal and socially disadvantaged areas on gender issues which has built my foundation for my work.
+I have worked in tribal and socially disadvantaged areas on gender issues, which has built my foundation for my work.
 My interest in the subject led me to read and learn from other sources.
 Today I am recognised in my institution as a grassroots person with strong analytical and gender sensitive programming skills globally.

-But our sample also showed that almost 40 per cent of gender experts rejected the label feminist.
-In our interviews, many of these non-feminist gender experts implicitly recognized that the label weakened their authority, indicating that they found it "unhelpful" in a professional environment, thought it was "irrelevant" to their work, and in some cases rejected feminism for being "too extreme."

-In our survey, we did not define feminism, but treated it as an identity category.
-In other words, we called experts feminists if they called themselves feminists.
-Conversely, a non-feminist would be someone who rejected the label feminist.
-Accordingly the understandings of the contents of feminism may differ significantly among our experts, and there is reason to believe that ideas that some would call feminist others wouldn't.
-Responses to our question regarding the insights feminism offers for understanding gender-related effects, problems and solutions need to be interpreted in this light (see Table 9).
-Almost all of those who embraced the term feminist considered feminist knowledge useful, compared to about half of the non-feminists.
-The reasons could lie in different interpretations of what feminist knowledge is.
-Alternatively, their identity as experts may push the non-feminists to engage with pertinent ideas but to want to distance themselves from a political movement.
+- 46 But our sample also showed that almost 40 per cent of gender experts rejected the label "feminist."
+In our interviews, many of these non-feminist gender experts implicitly recognised that the label weakened their authority, indicating that they found it "unhelpful" in a professional environment, thought it was "irrelevant" to their work, and in some cases rejected feminism for being "too extreme." - 47 In our survey, we did not define feminism, but treated it as an identity category.
+In other words, we called experts "feminists" if they called themselves feminists.
+Conversely, a non-feminist would be someone who rejected the label "feminist."
+But feminism is not just an identity category.
+It also is a form of knowledge, and those who rejected the label "feminist" did not necessarily reject feminist knowledge.
+When asked, about half of the non-feminists considered feminist knowledge to be useful, compared to almost all of those who embraced the term feminist.